e-marshall/tutorials/book/background/4_tutorial_data.md

 # 2.4 Data used in tutorials

-We use a many different datasts throughout these tutorials.
+We use a many different datasets throughout these tutorials.
 While each tutorial is focused on a different raster time series (ITS_LIVE ice velocity data and Sentinel-1 imagery), we also use vector data to represent points of interest.

 Most of the examples in this book use data accessed programmatically from cloud-object storage.
 We make subset of the data available in this books Github repository to remove the need for computationally-intensive operations in the tutorials.
-In one example, working with Sentinel-1 data processed by Alaska Satelllite Facility, we start with data downloaded locally.
-Users who would like to complete this processing step on their own may do so (and access the data [here]()), but a smaller subset of this data is stored in the repository.
+In one example, working with Sentinel-1 data processed by Alaska Satellite Facility, we start with data downloaded locally.
+Users who would like to complete this processing step on their own may do so (and access the data [here](https://zenodo.org/records/15036782)), but a smaller subset of this data is stored in the repository.

 Here is a broad overview the data included in this tutorial, including how it is collected, it's potential scientific applications, and how and where it is stored and accessed in these tutorials.